vEnhance/1802/src/preface.typ

       = mat(1 dot 7 + 2 dot 8 + 3 dot 9; 4 dot 7 + 5 dot 8 + 6 dot 9)
       = mat(50; 122). $
     If you haven't seen this before, there are plenty of tutorials online; find any of them.
+    Poonen's notes (mentioned later) do cover this for example;
+    see section 1-2 of #url("https://math.mit.edu/~poonen/notes02.pdf").

     You are _not_ expected to have any idea why the heck the rule is defined this way;
     an explanation for where this rule comes from is in @matrix-mult.